awsdocs/aws-codepipeline-user-guide/doc_source/reference-variables.md

 + For a tutorial with a AWS CloudFormation action that references stack output variables from an upstream CloudFormation action, see [Tutorial: Create a pipeline that uses variables from AWS CloudFormation deployment actions](tutorials-cloudformation-action.md)\.
 + For an example manual approval action with message text that references output variables that resolve to the CodeCommit commit ID and commit message, see [Example: Use variables in manual approvals](actions-variables.md#actions-variables-examples-approvals)\.
 + For an example CodeBuild action with an environment variable that resolves to the GitHub branch name, see [Example: Use a BranchName variable with CodeBuild environment variables](actions-variables.md#actions-variables-examples-env-branchname)\.
++ CodeBuild actions produce as variables all environment variables that were exported as part of the build\.
+For more information, see [CodeBuild action output variables](#reference-variables-list-configured-codebuild)\.

 **Variable Limits**